BIROn and the REF exercise: FAQs

 If you've deposited a publisher version, leaving it open would contravene copyright law.
 You can deposit publisher versions if they are all you have, but there are enormous limitations on how they can be disseminated.
 Any material which does not adhere to publishers’ Open Access copyright requirements must be locked, and the more locked material BIROn holds, the more it deviates from its primary function as an open access resource.

 Your last, refereed draft before publication is most often permitted for Open Access (sometimes with an embargo), and we prefer these where possible.
 Publisher versions are very rarely permitted.
 Publisher proofs and scans of hard copies are never permitted.

 Have I wasted my time by depositing?

 - No!
-We appreciate that some authors have been depositing under a misapprehension (see FAQ #1), but BIROn is a service and resource with an intrinsic value for the whole college, not just the REF submission.
+We appreciate that some authors have been depositing under a misapprehension (see Question #1), but BIROn is a service and resource with an intrinsic value for the whole college, not just the REF submission.

-- We would gently remind all staff that deposit is mandated by the College’s academic board, and that many funders increasingly stipulate Open Access to research outputs as a condition of funding.
+- We gently remind all staff that deposit is mandated by the College’s academic board, and that many funders increasingly stipulate Open Access to research outputs as a condition of funding.

 What happens now?